aaron-grau/curic/javascript/projects/mail/README.md

 * Make sure to require the `messageStore` immediately since we know we are going to need it.
-* As with the other components the `Compose` component will be an object with a `render` method and a helper method for doing the work of creating the complicated DOM structure.
+* As with the other components the `Compose` component will be an object with a `render` function and a helper function for doing the work of creating the complicated DOM structure.
 * `render`
   * Create a `<div>` DOM Node that will be returned from this function.
   * Set the class of this node to `new-message` using `className` for styling purposes
-  * Set the `innerHTML` of this node to the result of calling `this.renderForm` which we will have return the `html` string of our form.
+  * Set the `innerHTML` of this node to the result of calling `this.renderForm` which we will return the `html` string of our form.
-* `renderForm`
+* `renderForm` - This helper function will build up the HTML for the form.
   * First get the current message draft so we can make sure to render it into the form by calling `MessageStore.getMessageDraft()`
   * Next we need to build up an `HTML` string for the form.
 Use a template